Some New Non-binary Quantum Codes from One-generator Quasi-cyclic Codes: Abstract

 \section{Abstract}

 This article studies one-generator and two-generator quasi-cyclic codes over finite fields.
-We present two versions of necessary and sufficient conditions for the symplectic self-orthogonality of one-generator quasi-cyclic codes, using both matrix and polynomial approaches.
-We provide two versions of necessary and sufficient conditions for two-generator quasi-cyclic codes for symplectic self-orthogonality and the symplectic dual-containing condition.
-Additionally, using these necessary and sufficient conditions, we construct new quantum codes with record-breaking parameters that improve upon current records.
+We present necessary and sufficient conditions for the symplectic self-orthogonality of one-generator quasi-cyclic codes in two equivalent forms: a matrix form and a polynomial form.
+We then extend these conditions to two-generator quasi-cyclic codes, providing analogous characterizations for both the symplectic self-orthogonality and the symplectic dual-containing property.
+Using these conditions, we construct new quantum error-correcting codes whose parameters improve upon the current best-known records.

 \text{\bf Keywords:} {Quasi-cyclic codes (QCs), quantum error-correcting codes (QECCs).}\\ \text{\bf Mathematics Subject Classifications(2010):} { 94B05, 94B15, 94B60.}\\